Optimal Volume-Sensitive Bounds for Polytope Approximation: Bounding MNet Sizes

 \section{Bounding MNet Sizes}

 In this section, we bound the sizes of MNets in important special cases involving points at roughly the same ray distance.
-These bounds will be useful in obtaining our volume-sensitive bounds.
-We begin by recalling definitions and technical tools from~\cite{AFM23arxiv}.
-We say that two caps $C_1$ and $C_2$ are \emph{$\lambda$-similar} for $\lambda \ge 1$, if $C_1 \subseteq C_2^{\lambda}$ and $C_2 \subseteq C_1^{\lambda}$.
+These bounds will be useful for obtaining our volume-sensitive bounds.
+We begin by recalling some definitions and technical tools from~\cite{AFM24}.
+We say that two caps $C_1$ and $C_2$ are \emph{$\lambda$-similar} for $\lambda \geq 1$, if $C_1 \subseteq C_2^{\lambda}$ and $C_2 \subseteq C_1^{\lambda}$.
 If two caps are $\lambda$-similar for constant $\lambda$, we say that the caps are \emph{similar}.
 Note that this is an affine-invariant notion of closeness between caps.

-Arya {\etal}~\cite[Section~2.6 and Section~3.2]{AFM23arxiv} showed certain important relationships between caps in $K$ and associated Macbeath regions in $K^*$.
+Arya {\etal}~\cite[Section~2.6 and Section~3.2]{AFM24} showed certain important relationships between caps in $K$ and the associated Macbeath regions in $\stdpolar{K}$.
 In order to state their result, consider the following mapping.
-Consider a point $z \in K^*$.
-Let $\hat{z} \not\in K^*$ be the point on the ray $Oz$ such that $\ray(\hat{z}) = \eps$.
-The dual hyperplane $\hat{z}^*$ intersects $K$, and so induces a cap, which we call $z$'s \emph{$\eps$-representative cap}.
-They showed that points lying within the same shrunken Macbeath regions have similar representative caps, which implies Lemma~\ref{lem:mahler-mac}(i).
-Further, by extending and generalizing results in \cite{AAFM22,AFM12b,NNR20}, they established a Mahler-type reciprocal relationship between the volume of caps in $K$ and the associated Macbeath regions in $K^*$.
+Consider a point $z \in \stdpolar{K}$.
+Let $\hat{z} \not\in \stdpolar{K}$ be the point on the ray $Oz$ such that $\ray(\hat{z}) = \eps$.
+The dual hyperplane $\stdpolar{\hat{z}}$ intersects $K$, and so induces a cap, which we call $z$'s \emph{$\eps$-representative cap}.
+They showed that points that lie within the same shrunken Macbeath regions have similar representative caps, which implies Lemma~\ref{lem:mahler-mac}(i).
+Furthermore, by extending and generalizing the results in \cite{AAFM22,AFM12b,NNR20}, they established a Mahler-type reciprocal relationship between the volume of caps in $K$ and the associated Macbeath regions in $\stdpolar{K}$.
 This is stated in Lemma~\ref{lem:mahler-mac}(ii).